 Finally, there are things you can prepare and bring from home, as long as you pack them carefully.
 Home-made flapjacks are a great energy-rich snack, and you can pop them in a Tupperware and they’ll keep for days.
 People tend to think cheese needs to be refrigerated at all times, but this isn’t true for hard cheese.
 A block of parmesan will keep for a few days if you keep it out of the sun and wrap it in newspaper and teatowel – perfect for pasta nights.

-So, there’s some ingredients or you to think about, and here are some meal plans in case you need some more inspiration:
+So, there’s some ingredients or you to think about, and here are some meal plans for your next camping trip,in case you need some more inspiration:

 So, there you have it.
-We’ve been through what kind of foods keep well without a refrigerator and given you some mealtime inspiration.
+We’ve been through what kind of camping meals and foods keep well without a refrigerator and given you some mealtime inspiration.
 Leaving a cooler behind frees up room for other bits of gear, and if you’re backpacking then you definitely don’t want to be crying one around with you.
 Some of these foods require just hot water, while others need pots and pans too – so make sure you think carefully about what to take with you.
-Prio planning might not be super fun, but it will save you time and effort on holiday so you can kick back and relax, which is what holidays are all about really.
+Prio planning might not be super fun, but it will save you time and effort on holiday so you can kick back and relax, which is what a camping trip is all about really.